Helping Canadian creative businesses and organizations achieve financial success on the world stage

 |

-This investment will support a project that will distribute, sell and promote the Mission: Impossible licensed game in more than 180 countries.
+This investment will support a project that will distribute, sell and promote a major video game production in more than 180 countries.
 This game will be available on multiple platforms for PC/Mac and gaming consoles, translated into 20 languages and will be accessible to a broader audience as it avoids violence and focuses on puzzle solving, stealth and espionage.

 |